jguadagno/jguadagno.github.io/_posts/2011-05-05-community-speaking-and-cost.md

 * $500: 23%
 * $1000: 18%

-Looking at the results of this scientific poll :), I could not determine anything that I could really use to set the bar for myself.
+Looking at the results of this scientific poll :smile:, I could not determine anything that I could really use to set the bar for myself.
 However, some of the comments I received painted a totally different picture.

 A friend of mine, Paul writes: